bearkerb/tp/docs/UserGuide.md

 - Only jobs that exist in the current displayed list can be edited.
 - Provide a ***clear and concise*** description of the maintenance issue.
 - Editing a job to match the description of another job is allowed.
 This is useful when different units report the similar issues.
+- Repeated use of the `d/` prefix will take the last use to edit the job description.
+  - e.g. `ejob 1 d/Water leakage d/Pipe leakage` will edit the description of job 1 to `Pipe leakage`.

 Examples:
 * `ejob 3 d/fix faucet` changes the description of the job with job number 3 to "fix faucet".